 1) Statistical DTFs: The first method is to extract textual features from texts (e.g. tokens, lemmata, n-grams, sentences, lines, paragraphs or pages) and their corresponding statistical information, such as length, absolute/relative frequency or sequence.
 Such extracted, descriptive information can then be published for text analysis tasks.
 Examples of such DTFs are the “Hathi Trust Extracted Features” (see e.g., Jett et al. 2020, Organisciak et al. 2017, Parulian et al. 2022) and the “Google Books Ngram Datasets” (see e.g., Michel et al. 2011, El-Ebshihy et al. 2018, Richey & Taylor 2020).

-2) Transformative DTFs: The second method and the idea is to artificially add some “noise” to the original text, which reduces its readability (Schöch et al. 2020).
+2) Transformative DTFs: The second method is to artificially add some “noise” to the original text, which reduces its readability (Schöch et al. 2020).
 More precisely, different kinds of transformation are being applied to the source texts (e.g. removing the sequence information by randomizing the order of the words and/or randomly replacing a certain proportion of words in texts with their corresponding part-of-speech tags or with a placeholder token) and the transformed texts can then be published in different formats (plain text, JSON, XML, tabular formats) as research data.
 One recent example of this can be found in the TextGrid-Repository, with TEI files containing metadata, structure and lexical information but with the tokens in randomized order (Calvo Tello et al. 2025).

 3) Language model-based DTFs: The third method is to train a language model using the copyrighted texts and publish the model (e.g. topic model, static / contextualized word embedding model, or large language model).
 In this way, the information contained in texts (including for example the frequency and the context of words) is mapped to and represented in an algebraic vector space instead of the usual symbolic character system.
 Information in this format could be used for e.g context-dependent semantic analysis of individual words or fine-tuning of the large language models for specific analysis procedures.